Yoav666s/dnd-wiki/collections/_monsters/extraterrestrial/kreg.md

 excerpt: "Medium Beast, Unaligned"
 source: "Astronomer's Guide to Extraterrestrial Travel"
 ---
 *The kreg is an Albaxian beast with a wide, heavy body, walking on four legs.
-It has two tusks it uses to defend itself, and it feeds mostly on low-growing plants.*
+It has two tusks it uses to defend itself, and it feeds mostly on low-growing plants.
+It has tough, leathery skin that's too thick for large insects to pierce and inject their venom.*